 If you’d like to contribute, please first submit your idea to the SKAO Communications team for discussion at firstname.lastname@example.org.
 We will advise you on the best format for your contribution.
 You can send your ideas at any time, but bear in mind our deadline for submissions is a month before publication.
-Contact is a quarterly publication, published in early March, early June, early September and early December.
-SKAO’s Communications team reserve the right to edit and publish contributions at a suitable time, in consultation with the authors.
+Contact is a regular publication, generally published in March, July, and November.
+The SKAO’s Communications team reserve the right to edit and publish contributions at a suitable time, in consultation with the authors.

 Once your idea has been accepted, you will be requested to submit your contribution via a submission form, following the below guidelines.
 Contributions sent via any other means will not be accepted.

-- Your submission should be directly linked to the SKA.
+- Your submission should be directly linked to the SKA project.
 The connection should be made clear in the text and expanded upon as much as possible.